AlejandroBenitez/starting-react-app/README.md

 # React App to make fetch

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made to practice connecting a React application with an API.

 ## Available Scripts